78 datasets found

 Description

-The 2016 cartographic boundary KMLs are simplified representations of selected geographic areas from the U.S. Census Bureau's Master Address File /Topologically Integrated Geographic Encoding and Referencing (MAF/TIGER) Database (MTDB).
-These boundary files are specifically designed for small-scale thematic mapping.
-When possible, generalization is performed with the intent to maintain the hierarchical relationships among geographies and to maintain the alignment of geographies within a file set for a given year.
-Geographic areas may not align with the same areas from another year.
-Some geographies are available as nation-based files while others are available only as state-based files.
+This hosted feature layer has been published in RI State Plane Feet NAD 83.
+This dataset is a modified version of the source data that are produced and distributed by the U.S. Census Bureau.
+Congressional Districts associated with Rhode Island were selected from the source national-scale dataset and clipped to the Rhode Island coastline for cartographic purposes.
+The TIGER/Line shapefiles and related database files (.dbf) are an extract of selected geographic and cartographic information from the U.S. Census Bureau's Master Address File / Topologically Integrated Geographic Encoding and Referencing (MAF/TIGER) Database (MTDB).
+The MTDB represents a seamless national file with no overlaps or gaps between parts, however, each TIGER/Line shapefile is designed to stand alone as an independent data set, or they can be combined to cover the entire nation.
 Congressional Districts are the 435 areas from which people are elected to the U.S. House of Representatives.
-After the apportionment of congressional seats among the states based on census population counts, each state is responsible for establishing congressional districts for the purpose of electing representatives.
-Each congressional district is to be as equal in population to all other congressional districts in a state as practicable.
+After the apportionment of congressional seats among the States based on census population counts, each State is responsible for establishing congressional districts for the purpose of electing representatives.
+Each congressional district is to be as equal in population to all other congressional districts in a State as practicable.
 The 115th Congress is seated from January 2017 to 2019.
-The cartographic boundary files for the District of Columbia, Puerto Rico, and the Island Areas (American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands) each contain a single record for the non-voting delegate district in these areas.
-The boundaries of all other congressional districts are provided to the Census Bureau through the Redistricting Data Program (RDP).
+The TIGER/Line shapefiles for the District of Columbia, Puerto Rico, and the Island Areas (American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands) each contain a single record for the non-voting delegate district in these areas.
+The boundaries of all other congressional districts reflect information provided to the Census Bureau by the states by May 1, 2016, and were in effect during the November 2016 election.

 Share